Last Updated on

 There is a high susceptibility for infection in patients with tracheostomy due to the loss of function of the upper airway.
 With an inflated cuff, there is a loss of airflow through the upper airway.
 Some of the functions of the upper airway include condition of inspired air to body temperature and 100% relative humidity.
 Tracheostomy can lead to pathological changes of the lower airways, including damage to the ciliated tracheal mucosa, thickening of airway secretions, and the loss of mucociliary transport.
 Repeated cleaning and suctioning of the lower airway/the trachea is necessary, which results in significant patient discomfort and increases the risk of lower respiratory tract infection and airway obstruction.
 Other complications of the tracheostomy that may increase the risk of infection is that the patient may have poor secretion management and an increased risk of aspiration.

 Fagon et al. suggested that the incidence of VAP increases by 1% per day of invasive mechanical ventilation.
-Risk factors associated with bacterial colonization include residence in a medical care home and the presence of a cuff (Lepainteur, M, 2019).
+Risk factors associated with bacterial colonization include residing in a medical care home and the presence of a cuff (Lepainteur, M, 2019).
 The presence of a cuff has also been associated with increased respiratory infections (Hernandez, 2012).
 Respiratory secretions pool around the cuff of the tracheostomy tube and will gradually leak past the cuff down into the lungs.
 Gastric contents, heavily colonised with Gram-negative organisms may also be aspirated into the lungs.
 The cuff also reduces the ability for the patient to effectively clear secretions above the cuff.

 Other general risks include poor overall health and oral hygiene.